MichaelHu/mobile_log/README.md

 mobile_log
 ==========

-a remote log collector lick weinre
+a remote log collector, which is useful when you developing a mobile webapp